Verify that your environment meets the system requirements for Azure SQL Managed Instance.

 For restoring an on-premises backup to the Azure cloud:

-Install SQL Server on the proxy computer.
+Install SQL Server on the access node.

 Verify that the SQL server on the proxy client has the most recent SQL version so that the proxy server is in sync with the Azure instance.